2021–22 Atlantic Hockey season

-The 2021–22 Atlantic Hockey men's ice hockey season was the 19th season of play for Atlantic Hockey and took place during the 2021–22 NCAA Division I men's ice hockey season.
-The regular season began on October 2, 2021 and conclude on February 26, 2022.
+The 2021–22 Atlantic Hockey season was the 19th season of play for Atlantic Hockey and took place during the 2021–22 NCAA Division I men's ice hockey season.
+The regular season began on October 2, 2021, and concluded on February 26, 2022.
 The conference tournament began in March, 2022 and concluded with American International winning the conference championship.

 Realignment

 On May 26, 2021, Robert Morris University announced that it would be ending both its men and women's varsity hockey programs effective immediately.
 Fundraising efforts to save both program began immediately.
 While more than $1 million was secured in less than 3 months, by mid-August the school decided that the donations were insufficient to guarantee the program for the 2021–22 season and the team would look to return for the 2022–23 campaign.

 Due to the dissolution of the WCHA, Alabama–Huntsville submitted a bid to join Atlantic Hockey.
 The 10 existing conference members mulled over admitting UAH, Long Island (an Independent who had been in a scheduling alliance with Atlantic Hockey in 2021), and an unnamed third team that had expressed interest in joining the conference.
 The member teams ultimately decided against expansion for the 2021–22 season by a unanimous vote.